-For the amplitude reconstruction, the weighted sum of five signal samples (or four samples and pedestal) will be implemented in ATLAS [22, 23].
+For the amplitude reconstruction, the weighted sum of five signal samples (or four samples and pedestal) will be implemented in ATLAS [22,23].
 The same approach has been chosen for the beam test data analysis.
-The energy deposited in the read-out cell is where $W_n$ are predefined weights and $U_n$ are the measured signal samples.
-The weights are determined by minimizing the noise to signal ratio and are calculated from the ionization signal shape and noise autocorrelation coefficients [22].
+The energy deposited in the read-out cell is calculated as where $W_n$ are predefined weights and $U_n$ are the measured signal samples.
+The weights are determined by minimizing the noise-to-signal ratio and are calculated from the ionization signal shape and noise autocorrelation coefficients [22].
 One of the important steps in the calibration analysis is the prediction of the particle waveform on the basis of the calibration shape measurements.
 This prediction is obtained by fitting the calibration signal with a model function and extracting two time constants: the preshaper integration time $\tau_i$ and the shaper time $\tau_s$ .
 The particle signal shape is then calculated by a convolution of the electronic chain response with the triangular ionization current from a real signal.
-The model function for the calibration signal is obtained from the parameterization of all components of the calibration chain, shown (together with the full signal chain) in Figure 8.
+The model function for the calibration signal is obtained from the parameterization of all components of the calibration chain, shown (together with the full signal chain) in Fig. 8.
 The parameterization is similar to the one used for the signal chain description.
-It is derived from oscilloscope measurements in the laboratory and in the beam setup.
-The functions and parameters are given in Table 2.
+It is derived from oscilloscope measurements in the laboratory

-$$E_d = \sum{n=1}^{5} W_n U_n \tag{1}$$
+$$E{\rm d} = \sum{n=1}^5 W_n U_n \tag{1}$$

-Figure 8: Schematics of the HEC electronic chain, showing the calibration generator board, the preshaper (PR), the shaper and FEB driver (SH&DR) located in the warm and the the calibration distribution board (CDB), the strip line (SL), the detector gap (DET) and the preamplifier and summing board (PSB) located in the cold LAr.
+Fig. 8.
+Schematics of the HEC electronic chain, showing the calibration generator board, the preshaper (PR), the shaper and FEB driver (SH&DR) located in the warm and the calibration distribution board (CDB), the strip line (SL), the detector gap (DET) and the preamplifier and summing board (PSB) located in the cold LAr.